IllinoisAUV/robosub/README.md

 `build/<target>`.
 Docker is a useful tool that lets you run "containers" on any computer.
-If you are on Mac or Linux, and have the docker daemon running, `build.sh` will build your code correctly. `build.sh` has a few other commands, which are documented in its --help option.
+If you are on Mac or Linux, and have the docker daemon running, `build.sh` will build your code correctly. `build.sh` has a few other commands, which are documented in its `-h` option.

 ## CI